 Alpine Ascents is proud to partner with The American Institute for Avalanche Research and Education (AIARE) to provide avalanche education courses.
 AIARE is a nonprofit established in 1998 specializing in development of avalanche education curriculum.
 AIARE’s mission is to save lives through education for recreationalists and professionals.
 Our instructors are certified by AIARE to teach avalanche education.

-1 Day Course FAQS
+1 Day Avalanche Rescue Program FAQS

 Please note you will be mailed specific information for your climb upon registration.
 The following is to serve as a helpful guideline.

 The best way to reserve space on a program is to call our offices and place the deposit on a VISA/MC/AMEX.
 Our climbs and courses fill quickly on a first-come, first-served basis, and registering over the phone is the best way to ensure reserving the climb dates you want.
 You may also submit an application by mail with a check, money order or credit card number.